HL7/ebm/input/pagecontent/composition.md

 8. A 'Net Effect Contribution' section is required.
 In the 'Summary of net effect contributions entry for a single outcome' section, entries are limited to reference a single <b>NetEffectContribution Profile</b>.

 The 'Net Effect Estimate' section, if used, is limited to a single entry which references a <b>NetEffectEstimate Profile</b>.

+### EvidenceMap Profile of Composition Resource

+The <b>EvidenceMap Profile</b> is a Profile of <b>EvidenceReport</b> and is used for an organized listing of Resources used to generate <b>EvidenceReport</b> instances.

+A category element instance expresses that the composition is a "EvidenceMap" and additional category element instances may be used.

+The <b>EvidenceMap Profile</b> provides 11 optional sections with a suggested section.code.coding value and limitations of resource type for section.entry values.
+The 11 sections are:

+1. Outcome Measure, limited to reference <b>VariableDefinition Profile</b>.
+2. Evidence with comparator alone, limited to reference <b>ComparatorOnlyEvidence Profile</b>.
+3. Evidence with intervention alone, limited to reference <b>InterventionOnlyEvidence Profile</b>.
+4. Evidence with intervention vs. comparator, limited to reference <b>ComparativeEvidence Profile</b>.
+5. Certainty of Evidence, limited to reference <b>CertaintyOfEvidence Profile</b>.
+6. Population, limited to reference <b>Group Resource</b>.
+7. Intervention, limited to reference <b>VariableDefinition Profile</b>.
+8. Intervention Description, limited to reference <b>Group Resource</b>.
+9. Intervention Group, limited to reference <b>Group Resource</b>.
+10. Classifier, limited to reference <b>ArtifactAssessment Resource</b>.
+11. Relative Importance, limited to reference <b>ArtifactAssessment Resource</b>.